 We are the world's largest kidney dialysis company, based on publicly reported sales and number of patients treated.
 We provide dialysis care and related services to persons who suffer from end stage renal disease ("ESRD") as well as other health care services.
-We develop and manufacture a full range of health care products, which includes both dialysis and non-dialysis products.
-Our dialysis products include dialysis machines, systems and disposable products while our non-dialysis products include acute cardiopulmonary and apheresis products.
-We sell our health care products to customers in more than 120 countries and also use then in our internal health care service operations.
+We develop and manufacture a wide variety of health care products, which includes both dialysis and non-dialysis products.
+Our dialysis products include dialysis machines, water treatment systems and disposable products while our non-dialysis products include acute cardiopulmonary and apheresis products.
+We sell our health care products to customers in more than 120 countries and we also use them in our own health care service operations.
 Our dialysis business is therefore vertically integrated.
-We describe certain of our other health care services as "Care Coordination."
-Care Coordination currently includes coordinated delivery of pharmacy services, vascular, cardiovascular and endovascular specialty services, non-dialysis laboratory testing services, physician nephrology and cardiology services, hospitalist and intensivist services, health plan services, ambulatory surgery center services and urgent care services, which, together with dialysis care and related services represent our health care services.
+We describe certain other health care services that we provide in our North America and Asia-Pacific segments as "Care Coordination."
+Care Coordination currently includes, but is not limited to, coordinated delivery of pharmacy services, vascular, cardiovascular and endovascular specialty services, non-dialysis laboratory testing services, physician nephrology and cardiology services, health plan services, ambulatory surgery center services and urgent care services.
+Care Coordination also includes the coordinated delivery of emergency, intensivist and hospitalist physician services as well as transitional care which we refer to as "hospital related physician services."
+All of these Care Coordination services together with dialysis care and related services represent our health care services.
 We estimated the volume of the global dialysis market was approximately €68 billion in 2016.
 Due to the complexity and evolving nature of care coordination services, we are currently unable to estimate the global volume of this market.
 Dialysis patient growth results from factors such as the aging population and increased life expectancies; shortage of donor organs for kidney transplants; increasing incidence of kidney disease and better treatment of and survival of patients with diabetes, hypertension and other illnesses, which frequently lead to the onset of chronic kidney disease; improvements in treatment quality, new pharmaceuticals and product technologies, which prolong patient life; and improving standards of living in developing countries, which make life-saving dialysis treatment available.
+We are also engaged with entities, in which we have ownership of less than 100%, to fund different areas of research.